Sumit-Pathrabe/Sql_based_data_extraction/README.md

 Core Libraries:

-pandas for data manipulation
+pandas for data manipulation.

-sqlalchemy or specific DB driver (e.g. mysql-connector-python, psycopg2)
+SqlAlchemy  psycopg2, And postgres of needed

 google.colab utilities for Drive integration (optional)